Opposition MP sentenced to jail for lese majeste

 The Criminal Court on Wednesday sentenced Move Forward Party MP Rukchanok Srinork to six years in prison, without suspension, for lese majeste and computer crime.

+The court subsequently approved her temporary release pending an appeal.
+Bail was set at 500,000 baht, and the MP must refrain from participating in activities similar to those with which she has been charged.

+As a result, Rukchanok will be able to continue serving as an MP.
+Had she been ordered detained, she would have lost her MP status and a by-election would have had to be called in her Bangkok constituency.

-The court convicted Rukchanok, a 29-year-old MP for Bangkok, over posts she made about vaccine allocations, with pictures of His Majesty the King, on her Twitter account @nanaicez between July 18 and Aug 9, 2021.
+The court convicted Rukchanok, 29, over posts she made about vaccine allocations, with pictures of His Majesty the King, on her Twitter account @nanaicez between July 18 and Aug 9, 2021.
 She denied all charges.

+One post accused the government of using Covid-19 vaccine distribution to promote the monarchy’s image, which the court considered defamation, it said in a statement.

+Another was her sharing of a graphically worded post on Twitter, made by another user, that the court said had displayed “great malice” towards the monarch.

 Before going inside, Rukchanok said she had confidence in her defence and she had unsuccessfully sought a postponement of the ruling, because Wednesday was the first day of the new House session.

-After hearing judgement, Rukchanok only smiled as she was taken to a cell in the court building.
-Mr Chaithawat said he would offer his MP status as surety in seeking her temporary release pending appeal.
+After hearing the judgement, Rukchanok only smiled as she was taken to a holding cell in the court building to await a decision on her bail application.
+Mr Chaithawat said he would offer his MP status as surety in seeking her temporary release.

-If she is not released on bail on the same day as her sentencing and is detained by court order she will lose her House seat, by law.

 Rukchanok scored one of the most surprising victories in the May 14 general election, winning Bangkok Constituency 28 which includes Bang Bon, the stronghold of the Yubamrung family.
 She defeated incumbent Wan Yubamrung by more than 20,000 votes.